iamtomhewitt/bugzilla-live/README.md

-Bugzilla Live is a JavaFX desktop tool to manage ORs using either a list of numbers or a username.
-It replaces the traditional way of using Excel spreadsheets to track ORs.
+Bugzilla Live is a JavaFX desktop tool to manage bugs from Bugzilla using either a list of numbers or a username.
+It replaces the traditional way of using Excel spreadsheets to track bugs.

 # Getting started